 Stage II Colon Cancer: To Treat or Not to Treat?

-A diagnosis of cancer brings about many emotions because of the uncertainty it causes: uncertainty about side effects, the ability care for ourself, and most importantly, our life expectancy.
-But with the diagnosis of stage II colon cancer even selecting the best treatment can be fraught with uncertainty.
-This is the case when it comes to the question of whether to get chemotherapy or not following the surgery-.this is the "Milllion Dollar Question" in treating colon cancer.
-You would think this would be an easy decision, but in fact, studies have not found a clear answer to this question.
-And, as you can imagine, this is a critical question as chemotherapy has side effects and we don't want to unnecessarily expose people to chemotherapy unless we are confident the chemotherapy is going to help them.
-Let's examine the questions facing treatment decisions for stage II disease, and look at some of the ways in which physicians determine the answer for the person in front of them.
+A diagnosis of colon cancer brings about many emotions because of the uncertainty it causes; uncertainty about side effects, the ability care for ourselves, and most importantly, our life expectancy.
+A diagnosis of stage II colon cancer has an added concern - the question of whether chemotherapy following surgery is beneficial.
+You would think this would be an easy decision.
+In fact, studies have not found a clear answer to this question for many cases.
+Chemotherapy has side effects and we don't want to unnecessarily expose people to chemotherapy unless we are confident it is going to help them.

 In stage I colon cancer, surgery to remove the tumor is the only treatment needed.
 Stage III tumors, when tumors have spread to the lymph nodes, are treated with surgery followed by chemotherapy (called adjuvant chemotherapy; it is given after surgery to reduce the risk of a recurrence of the cancer).
 This has been shown to lead to improved survival.

 Stage II disease falls somewhere in between.
 An estimated 75% of people with stage II colon cancer will be cancer-free 5 years later, without adjuvant chemotherapy, but 25% will not.
 Some of these patients may benefit from having chemotherapy after surgery.
 So, how do we know which patients are most likely to benefit from chemotherapy?
 That is the million-dollar question.